This article covers:

 Some of the main disadvantages of agile include the following:

 - The agile methodology can be disruptive to traditional management structures and working methods.
-Because agile methods are based on incremental and iterative change, teams can often be in chaos as they try to implement new changes, leading to frustration and conflict among team members.
+Since agile methods depend on incremental and iterative change, teams can often be chaotic.
+They try to implement new changes, leading to frustration and conflict among team members.

 - The agile methodology can be very demanding on team members, who often have to work long hours and weekends.

-- The agile methodology can be very disruptive to company culture, as it often favors a more flexible, less bureaucratic way of working.
+- The agile methodology can disrupt company culture, as it often favors a more flexible, less bureaucratic way of working.

-- Agile methodology can be overwhelming for team members who are not familiar with it.
+- Agile methodology can be overwhelming for team members unfamiliar with it.